Part of planning a simple and efficient move is getting the timing right. Having spent…

 Do Not Ask for Help

 Unless you are going to be packing and unpacking your house with the same person, don’t ask anyone for help even if they are part of your household.
 Getting help from someone who was not involved in the packing will only slow you down.
 Take care of the unpacking yourself — at least until you have finished unpacking the basics.

 Forget Cooking for the Next 2 Days

 Cooking a decent meal can take two hours or more out of your packing schedule, so order take-out and focus on getting your house set up.
 Take-out food doesn’t always equal unhealthy food.
 There are plenty of healthy fast-food options available today, especially if you’re moving in Seattle, Ballard, Fremont, Redmond, Bellevue — areas well-known for great food.

 Unpacking Your Home Room-By-Room

 Now it’s time to start moving all the stuff from your moving truck/living room to the rest of the house.
 Always start with your kitchen.
 Then you can work your way through your bedrooms, bathrooms, living areas, and finally, washing rooms, garages and laundry rooms.

-Set Up Your Kitchen First – If you packed your kitchen efficiently, the first thing to come out of the moving truck should be a cooler with meats and perishables.
+Set Up Your Kitchen First – If you had no trouble packing your dishes and your kitchen efficiently, the first thing to come out of the moving truck should be a cooler with meats and perishables.
 Put all meats, perishables, and fresh foods in your fridge, and bring in any other boxes labeled kitchen.
 Start by unpacking the big things, like frequently used appliances and kitchenware, pots, pans, plates, and wine glasses, and put them in the cabinets and drawers.
 Get out your spice rack and lay out your kitchen as if you were going to start cooking straight away.

 Unpack Cleaning Supplies and Essentials – Get your cleaning supplies and essentials box out as you will need both sooner rather than later.
 Take out bed sheets, pillows, brooms, dustpans, your vacuum, toilet paper, body soap, shower curtains, towels, shampoos, toothbrush, toothpaste, deodorants, trash bags, scissors, and a change of clothes.
 Put the shampoo and other toiletries in the bathrooms and keep the cleaning supplies close at hand.